Oracle Backend for Microservices and AI

 Network Options - Standard Edition

-For more information on the network requirements and topology of the Oracle Backend for Spring Boot and Microservices including the options for Bring Your Own Virtual Cloud Network, please see the Networking documentation.
+For more information on the network requirements and topology of the Oracle Backend for Microservices and AI including the options for Bring Your Own Virtual Cloud Network, please see the Networking documentation.

 • Public API Endpoint? : This option allows access to the OKE Control Plane API Endpoint from the internet (public IP).
 If not selected, access can only be from a private virtual cloud network (VCN).